Sexual exploitation of children

-Canada was instrumental in the drafting of an Optional Protocol to the UN Convention on the Rights of the Child on the Sale of Children, Child Prostitution and Child Pornography.
-This instrument strengthens the Convention by requiring states to criminalize these activities, making prosecution of offenders easier, and instituting measures for the protection of child victims.
+Canada was instrumental in the drafting of the Optional Protocol to the UN Convention on the Rights of the Child on the Sale of Children, Child Prostitution and Child Pornography.
+This protocol requires nations who sign the convention to criminalize these activities.
+It also adds measures for protecting child victims.
 Canada signed the Optional Protocol in November 2001.

-Canada has ratified the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption, which strengthens international cooperation towards the prevention of the abduction, sale or trafficking of children, as well as the Transnational Organized Crime Convention and both of its protocols including the Optional Protocol Against Migrant Smuggling and Trafficking.
+Canada has ratified the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption.
+This agreement strengthens cooperation among nations to prevent the abduction, sale or trafficking of children.
+Canada has ratified the Transnational Organized Crime Convention and both of its protocols including the Optional Protocol Against Migrant Smuggling and Trafficking.

 - Special Rapporteur of the Commission on Human Rights on the sale of children, child prostitution and child pornography